Igor-Lacko/IPK-proj2/README.md

 ```
 **Client exit code**: 50 (invalid message)<br>
 ### Test case 4: Timeout when waiting for a reply
-**Description**: This tests that the client sends an ERR message and terminates with an exit code if he does not receive a reply message in time.
+**Description**: This tests that the client sends an ERR message and terminates with an exit code if he does not receive a reply message in time.<br>
 **Input file**: TestInputs/auth<br>
 **Server commands**: None<br>
 **Client output**: